 In 1992, Greg and his team embarked on their first voyage as Aurora Expeditions to Antarctica.
 The voyagers were able to adapt quickly to changing weather conditions thanks to the flexibility of being in such an intimate and dynamic-sized group, allowing them to make landings in places that many others could not.

-Now, 25 years on, Aurora Expeditions still leads smaller groups to remote & breathtaking destinations all over the world, including the ice-laden Antarctic Peninsula and the wildlife-paradise of the Galapagos Islands.
+Now, 27 years on, Aurora Expeditions still leads smaller groups to remote & breathtaking destinations all over the world, including the ice-laden Antarctic Peninsula and the wildlife-paradise of Costa Rica.

 Aurora Expeditions has grown to offer guests a wide range of action-packed activities such as polar snorkelling, sea kayaking and alpine crossing, all inspired by Greg Mortimer's great sense of adventure.